TMJD

 • While teeth clenching is a significant risk factor, other factors like arthritis or jaw injury can also play a role.

-• There are various treatment options available for TMJ, ranging from self-care techniques and pain medication to mouth splints and physical therapy.
+• There are various treatment options available for TMJ, ranging from self-care techniques and pain medication to mouth splints, physical therapy and massage therapy.

 Share by: